-\$IEEE_SET_FP_CONTROL (Alpha Only) Set IEEE Floating-Point Control Register
+\$IEEE_SET_FP_CONTROL (Alpha and I64) Set IEEE Floating-Point Control Register

-On Alpha systems, modifies the software IEEE floating-point control register and, optionally, returns the previous register value.
+On Alpha and I64 systems, modifies IEEE floating-point state and, optionally, returns the previous value.

-The service provides the mechanism to set the specified bits in the IEEE floatingpoint control register, to clear the specified bits in the register, and to swap the values of the register.
+The service provides the mechanism to set the specified state bits, to clear the specified state bits, and to swap one set of state bits for another.